webqit/webflo/README.md

 }
 ```

-Now we get the following layout-to-URL mapping for our application:
+Now we get the following handler-to-URL mapping for our application:

 ```shell
 my-app